brunokieffer/ESBS_Python_courses/README.md

 The course is organized according the following plan:

 ## PYTHON_23_1
-Introduction to Python langange, simple objects and string object methods.
+Introduction to Python langage, simple objects and string object methods.

+## Python_23_2X
+From string to list and dictionary objects.
+Iterating on objects taken from a list.
+Illustration with the genetic code

+## Python 23_3
+Making decision: the if statement and the boolean type.
+The while loop.

-## Python_23_2
+## Python